fortanix/rust-mbedtls/README.md

           work without libc will be provided.
 * **time** Enable time support in mbedtls-sys.
 * *zlib* Enable zlib support in mbedtls-sys.
+* *abort* Disables unwinding
+* *cross-compile* Use this feature to reduce compile times when cross compiling for a different arch
+* **mbedtls-test** Enables the test and example dependencies

 PRs adding new features are encouraged.